pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>
 There are none.
-By default, `vg call` excludes homozygous reference calls.
+By default, "vg call" excludes homozygous reference calls.
 However, you may want to include them in the VCF because, for example, you are combining individual VCFs into a larger panel VCF.

 **Exercise:** Find the option that includes homozygous reference calls using `vg call --help`.

 <details>
 <summary>See answer</summary>
-The option is `-a`.
+The option is "-a".
 </details>
 </details>